vega/vega-lite/site/tutorials/getting_started.md

 ## Encoding Data with Marks

-Now we have a data source but we haven't defined yet how the data should be visualized.
+Now we have a data source but we haven"t defined yet how the data should be visualized.

 Basic graphical elements in Vega-Lite are [*marks*]({{site.baseurl}}/docs/mark.html).
 Marks provide basic shapes whose properties (such as position, size, and color) can be used to visually encode data, either from a data field (or a variable), or a constant value.

 To show the data as a point, we can set the `mark` property to `point`.

-<div class='vl-example' data-name='point_overlap'></div>
+<div class="vl-example" data-name="point_overlap"></div>

 Now, it looks like we get a point.
 In fact, Vega-Lite renders one point for each object in the array, but they are all overlapping since we have not specified each point's position.